vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/workflow/workflow-api/api-desc-task.md

 # Get the result data of a specified task

-This topic describes how to use API to get the result data of a specified task.
+This topic describes how to use an API to get the result data of a specified task.

 ## API path